-During the short session, I will continue my work on these priority issues:
+While COVID-19 is currently my primary focus, I will continue my work on these priorities:

 My highest priority is to pass meaningful and effective policy for reducing greenhouse gas emissions.
 I am working with colleagues, statewide stakeholders and constituents on legislation to address emissions and help communities respond to climate impacts already on the ground, including wildfire and drought.

 Wildfire mitigation, response and resilience are paramount in my District and many rural communities across the State.
 As a member of the Governor's Council on Wildfire Response, I am advocating for policies and funding that will help us mitigate risk and respond to the economic, health and environmental impacts of smoke and fire.
 In 2020 legislature will begin to address implementation of the Wildfire Council recommendations in the coming months.
 Specifically, the short session will see legislation that funds pilot projects on high risk forest landscapes.
 We will also look at strategies to develop a skilled workforce available for year-round mitigation and suppression work in Oregon's forests.